Hustler Fund: History

+In August 2023, Business Daily Africa reported that 29% of the outstanding loan book was at-risk, meaning borrowers were behind schedule on their repayments.
+With almost 3 billion shillings worth of loans having defaulted, the default rate on Hustler Fund loans was almost double that of commercial banks.
+To counter this, Ruto announced that defaulters on the Hustler Loan would be unable to access the larger Hustler Group Loan.
+Also in August, Kenya entered discussions with the World Bank and European Union for increased financial backing for the fund.
+Simon Chelugui claimed that the World Bank was willing to offer 20 billion shillings of support.

+The Fund has been hampered by budget cuts since launch, with The Standard reporting that the fund was only allocated 5 billion shillings in FY 2023's first budget.

 Reception

 Semafor criticized the Fund's rollout, writing that "the amount available isn't enough to really kick-start a business.
 And if the money doesn't generate returns, it's hard to see how Kenyans will be able to repay the loans."
 Some citizens criticized the program for not providing them enough money: for example, a fruit seller in Nairobi applied for a loan but only received 500 shillings (roughly $4 USD).
 Some critics wondered if Ruto had over-promised, however Ruto himself defended the fund and said it would be continually developed and refined.

+A one-year retrospective in The Standard said that the Fund had received a mixed reception.
+The article criticized the fund for not adapting to individual recipient's needs but noted that the public reception had been positive, saying that many entrepreneurs and artisans had benefited from the program's microloans.
+The piece concluded that the creation of a regulatory board for the Fund, which only took place several months into the program, would improve the Fund's operation in the future.